 The cost of having your pet come with you to China will vary by type and size of animal, country of origin, use of a professional pet moving company etc.

 If you are sent to China by your company they will usually pay for relocating your spouse, kids and household items.
 For pets however, you’ll typically have to pay yourself.
-And as my Australian friend learned it can get pretty expensive.

 What is your experience with bringing your pet to China?
 Please share in the comments so other dog and cat lovers can learn from you!